-On this page you’ll find an overview of what the various manufacturers, and other pinball related projects, currently are being worked on.
+Pinball Magazine publishes a monthly newsletter in which is summarized what the various pinball manufacturers have been working in the past month.
+To not miss out, subscribe to the Pinball Magazine Newsletter in the column on the right.
+On this page you’ll find links to the latest monthly summaries.
+Before the monthly newsletters such an overview could be found on this page and for archive purposes some of it is still there.
 Whenever possible there is a link to a detailed article or website.
 In some cases it may just be rumours… News will be reported in the month it was news.
-If a manufacturer is still working on a specific game the next month, it won’t be listed unless there is new news to report. although we try to keep this page as up to date as possible, sometimes other things get in the way.
-Make sure to receive Pinball Magazine’s monthly recap newsletter (see subscription form on the right), which will summarize the most notable industry news from the past month.
-You can also check the Newsletter Archive for news of previous months.
+If a manufacturer is still working on a specific game the next month, it won’t be listed unless there is new news to report.
+Although we try to keep this page as up to date as possible, sometimes other things get in the way.

 - Stern Pinball: Latest games (and still being produced) are Metallica (2013), Star Trek (2013), Game of Thrones, Spider-Man Vault Edition and Ghost Busters (designed by John Trudeau).
 Stern are currently also assembling the remake of Medieval Madness for Planetary Pinball (see below).
 March 10th 2016 Ghost Busters was (finally) officially announced as Stern’s newest game after being rumored for months.
 The game has artwork by ZombiYeti, who is featured in Pinball Magazine No. 3.
 Rumored (and absolutely unconfirmed) upcoming titles are Star Wars, Aerosmith and Iron Maiden (for 2017, a licensing agency mentioned that the license had been picked up by a pinball company).
 April 19th Stern announced there will be a new Whizbang (Dennis Nordman and Greg Freres) game coming out in 2017.
 In June Farsight Studios and Stern Pinball announced the Stern Pinball Arcade, a Virtual Reality game that will include Data East, Sega and Stern games from the past and present.